BraidsCC/Braids-Java-Utilities/README.md

 ## Developer instructions

-To make a jar file, run:

-gradle build uploadArchives

-If you don't want to install Gradle, that's fine; you can use gradlew instead.
-From the some directory as this README:

-./gradlew build uploadArchives

-Gradle places the result in the repos/ directory.
+To build everything, run gradle or, if you don't want to install Gradle, run gradlew.
+The resulting jar file goes into the repos/ directory, and the javadocs go into build/docs/javadoc/.